 What happens in the real world

 That’s the law above, but it is a little different in practice.
 Remembering that there are over 10,000 company liquidations every year and in hundreds of those cases the situation will arise where a director has been a director of two or more companies entering liquidation.
-It is simply beyond ASIC’s resources to seek to ban every director that could be banned.
+It is simply beyond the regulator’s resources to seek to ban every director that could be banned.
 Every year there are a couple of hundred director bannings out of the 10,000 or so company liquidations.
-So in practice ASIC will look at a director banning where there are a number, probably well in excess of two, “strikes” against a directors name.
+So in practice they will look at a director banning where there are a number, probably well in excess of two, “strikes” against a directors name.